tarachandverma/nginx-openidc/README.md

 Specifies custom headers prefix for the claims, default:X-OIDC-

+- **OPENIDC_RefreshWaitSeconds (mendatory if OP signing keys are rotating )**

+This will refresh entire oidc-config.xml remote repository defined by OPENIDC_RemotePath along with OP publicKeys defined by <jwksUri> in oidc-config.xml default:no refresh

 - **OPENIDC_ConfigFile**

 Specify relying party configuration and custom post Authorization response and rules